How long does a new page take to get indexed?

 - Expect some extra delays with new websites or recently added pages.
 This is unfamiliar content to crawlers.

 Realistically, there is no set timeframe for how long it will take to get results with SEO.
-It can take days, weeks or months before bots crawl the new site to index the new pages.
+It can take days, weeks, or months before bots crawl the new site to index the new pages.
 Larger websites may take months before all pages are indexed.
-There are some SEO tactics that can help to speed up the process.
+Smaller websites with strong internal linking and proper setup are usually crawled faster.

 Pro Tips: